dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 ### Conclusions And Suggestions

-In this chapter we tried to outline a naive `VFS` layer to access files on different file systems.
-The features implemented are very basic, we left some topics uncovered to keep it as simple as possible, but if all the functions above are implemented, it will represent a good start for the kernel vfs, and we can think to new features like permissions, implement the standardlib C function to access files (fopen, fread and friends), or add protection mechanism to handle concurrency (see the *Locks* chapter), etc.
+In this chapter we outlined a naive VFS that abstracts access to different filesystems.
+The current feature-set is very basic, but it serves as a good starting point.
+From here you begin to think about more features like memory mapping files and permissions.

-In the next section  we will implement one of the most basic fs: the `USTAR` file system and finally see our os reading the content of a file from memory.
+We haven't added any locks to protect our VFS data structures in order to keep the design simple.
+However in a real implementation this should be done.
+Implementing a file-cache/page-cache is also a useful feature to have, and can be a nice way to make use of all the extra physical memory we've had sitting around until now.

+In the next section we're going to implement a basic tempfs, with files loaded from a USTAR archive.
+This will result in our kernel being able to read files into memory and access them via the VFS.